menu

 Luther is a tiny village located in the state of Michigan.
 With a population of 315 people and just one neighborhood, Luther is the 613th largest community in Michigan.
 Luther has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Luther, you'll notice that it is more blue-collar than most other communities in America.
-50.34% of Luther’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Luther is a blue-collar town, with 50.34% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Luther is a village of construction workers and builders, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Luther who work in art, media, and design (13.61%), food service (11.56%), and sales jobs (6.80%).

 Of important note, Luther is also a village of artists.
 Luther has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Luther’s character.